 Dr. Morre’s private practice experience in the Northeast ranged from associate DVM to practice owner.
 After building a successful practice in New Hampshire, Dr. Morre decided she wanted to specialize in Internal Medicine and so so pursued a Specialty Internship with the Veterinary Specialists of Rochester, NY.
 She was then offered a prestigious residency slot in Small Animal Internal Medicine at Virginia-Maryland College of Veterinary Medicine.
 She excelled in her residency program and finished a concurrent Master’s degree in June 2017.

-Dr. Morre sat for the specialty boards at the 2017 ACVIM forum and successfully passed them.
+Dr. Morre is board-certified in internal medicine.
 She is well recognized by her mentors and peers for her clinical expertise and her compassion.
 Her clinical interests include feline geriatric diseases (hyperthyroidism, renal disease) and respiratory diseases.

 Avian and Exotic Animal Medicine

 “During veterinary school one of our professors encouraged us to decipher what in veterinary medicine sparked passion, and for me the answer was easy, working with exotic animal patients.
 The field presents a unique challenge daily since the anatomy, physiology, and behavior for each animal is very different.”